Tharusha-dev/CourierServiceApp/README.md

     docker-compose up --build

+You'll know when docekr compose is done when you see this message.

+    client_1  | webpack compiled with 1 warning
+    client_1  | No issues found.

 *Please note that docker downloads arround 200MB of images, and the full process downloading images, verifying and building can take upto 10 mins.
 If this is inconvinient please drop me a email (tharushamjayasooriya@gmail.com) I can send manual intructions as well.*

 That should be it,